truecharts/website/src/content/docs/pbb/index.md

 No, a cluster can be a single or multiple nodes or multiple racks or even multiple buildings.
 You can make it as simple as you want, but even a single VM can be a perfect cluster in-and-off-itself!

+Mater of factly we advice users to start-out with a single node cluster, because that means they won't have to bother with complicated storage solutions.

 ## Why FluxCD?